5 Steps to Write an Arts Supplement for College Applications

 For a two page music résumé for a musician, I recommend that the first page includes your title information (name and instrument), education, ensemble/solo experience, and honors/awards.

 The second page can include a list of the repertoire that you have performed.
-This could be mostly solo works if you play piano, or you could include orchestral works if you play an instrument like the oboe.
+This could be mostly solo works if you play piano, or you could include orchestral works if you play an instrument like the violin.
 Use your best judgment, and you can condense to one page if you see fit.

-As a general rule, you’ll want to list highlights and provide context to explain the important details.
+As a general rule, you’ll want to list highlights and provide context to explain any important details.
 While some things are obvious, especially since the arts faculty has knowledge of your discipline, don’t assume that they will know everything about your accomplishments or the programs that you have attended.
 Feel free to write a sentence about what your arts program is like, or explain the competitiveness to get into a certain program that you attended.
 Some things can speak for themselves, such as attending a program like the Juilliard Pre-College or another nationally recognized program, but as a general rule, add detail.

 This is a photo of a stack of hand-written letters.